UP210052/UP210052_CPP/U2/README.md

 ### D) Rent >= $60,000
 <img src="UP210052_CPP/../../imagenes/Img_04.png" align="center" height="150" width="700"/>

-# Exercise 2: A program that asks the user for his punctuation and displays the corresponding typo of benefit and money
+# Exercise 2: A program that asks the user for his score and displays the corresponding typo of benefit and money
 ## Selection of type of benefit and money
     c++
     //Evaluar la puntuacion para asignar su tipo y dinero.